federatedplatforms/FEDeRATED-BDI/README.md

 ### Creating an event

 When creating new events a JSON payload has to be POST-ed to the `/events` endpoint.
 The JSON payload will be converted to RDF by reading the `Event-Type` header and looking up the RML file matching the provided `Event-Type` value.
 After converting the JSON payload to RDF an optional SHACL validation is triggered.
 In case of any validation errors a HTTP BAD_REQUEST (400) response will be generated.
-If the validation is successful then the event will be distributed to the configured destinations and a HTTP CREATED (201) will be returned.
+If the validation is successful then the event will be distributed to the configured destinations and HTTP CREATED (201) response will be returned.
 The
 `Location` header in the response will contain a reference to the URI where the event can be accessed that was just created.
 An example:

 ```bash